sttrayno/Docker-101/README.md

 RUN apt-get -y install python
 ````

+Lets disect that Dockerfile a bit

 A Dockerfile must begin with a `FROM` instruction.
 The FROM instruction specifies the Parent Image from which you are building.
-If you don't want to specify an image you can use the argument SCRATCH however we're going to base the image we build here off of ubuntu.
+If you don't want to specify an image you can use the argument scratch however we're going to base the image we build here off of Ubuntu to make life a bit easier for us

 The RUN commands then specify commands you wish to run locally on your container, in our case we're going to update our package manager and install python.
-This can be as simple as you want or complex as you want.
+This can be as simple as you want or complex as you want, lets keep it simple for now

 That's all there is to it, make sure you're in the same directory on your command line as your docker file is and run the command: